-Canon 4000D versus Canon 5DS
+Canon 4000D vs 5DS

-The Canon EOS 4000D and the Canon EOS 5DS are two digital cameras that were revealed to the public, respectively, in February 2018 and February 2015.
+The Canon EOS 4000D (called Canon T100 in some regions) and the Canon EOS 5DS are two digital cameras that were revealed to the public, respectively, in February 2018 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (4000D) and a full frame (5DS) sensor.
-The 4000D has a resolution of 17.9 megapixel, whereas the 5DS provides 50.3 MP.
+The 4000D has a resolution of 17.9 megapixels, whereas the 5DS provides 50.3 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS is notably larger (34 percent) than the Canon 4000D.
 Moreover, the 5DS is substantially heavier (113 percent) than the 4000D.
 It is noteworthy in this context that the 5DS is splash and dust-proof, while the 4000D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5DS) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (4000D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |3.||Canon 2000D||129 mm||101 mm||78 mm||475 g||500||n||Feb 2018||449||amazon.com|